Samosa with mint coriander Chutney

 Recipe for Samosa

-Samosa is probably one of the most popular Indian snacks.
-Like Chaat and Bhajji, it is one of the most loved street foods.
 In the 1980s, when I was a child, samosa was a popular birthday party food.
 Along with namkeen, biscuits and fruit juice/cold drink, samosa was served after the ceremonial ‘cake cutting’.
 Back then, many kids like me found samosa too heavy and would eat only the crust and leave away the filling.
 But now, after growing up, I love eating samosa as a whole and find it absolutely delicious.

-There are many more childhood memories associated which this snack.
-It used to be the go-to snack for many households when guests arrived.
-Back then, it was common for guests to arrive without prior notice.
-And, when they would, many a time, it would so happen that there wouldn’t be much to serve them other than a humble cup of tea.
-So parents would rush their teenage children to the nearby market to fetch some samosas, which they could serve with tea.
-I have myself cycled to the nearest market several times, impatiently waiting for my order, as the shopkeeper or his assistant would slowly put a batch of about 30-40 samosas into a big kadhai and slow fry them to perfect crispiness.
-Oh, how we waited, along with many others, who were equally impatient to pick up their order and rush back home to enjoy the delicious snack.
-It would be like an undeclared competition, with everyone watching the samosas getting fried and finding a place in a close circle that surrounded the assistant and his kadhai of hot oil, with money in their hands so that as soon as the batch would be ready, they could be the first ones to hand over the money and get their order.
-No one had the patience to miss getting their share of samosas and wait for the next batch because samosa frying takes time, and that would mean waiting for yet another 15-20 minutes!
+Oh, how we waited, along with many other equally impatient customers!
+It would be like an undeclared competition, with everyone watching the samosas getting fried and finding a place in a close circle surrounding the assistant and his kadhai of hot oil, with money in their hands so that as soon as the batch would be ready, they could be the first ones to hand over the money and get their order.
+No one wanted to miss getting their share of samosas, or else it would be a wait for the next, which would mean waiting for another 15-20 minutes!
 Now, as I recall those days, I smile at our everyday ‘struggles’ 😉

 …and there are so many more memories.

 They say that distance makes the heart go fonder.
 And, now, living in Germany, I miss the taste and the street food vibes every time I think of the vibrant streets of India, busy with life and activity.
-Though it is not very difficult to find samosas in Germany, it is not as common and hence, like many other dishes I would eat outside (if I were in India), I make them at home.
-And recently, as my younger son celebrated ‘Kulturtag’, i.e. Cultural Day in his school, and was asked to represent his country and bring a popular food, I couldn’t think of anything else but samosa.
-I made around 48 samosas, which took me quite some time, but it was worth the effort.
-Everyone loved my samosas at school; apparently, they got over even before the event started!
+Though it is not very difficult to find samosas in Germany, they are not as common, and hence, like many other dishes I would eat outside (if I were in India), I make them at home.

 The recipe that I am sharing today is a 100% tried and tested recipe.
-It is a no-fail recipe I have used several times for making crispy samosas at home.
+It is a no-fail recipe I have used several times to make crispy samosas at home.
 I urge my readers to follow the pastry recipe accurately and feel free to adjust the spices in the filling according to their taste.
-Also, in the pictures, you may see larger quantities of everything.
-That’s because I clicked these pictures when I made a big batch of 48 samosas.
-But I have shared the ingredient quantities in my recipe, considering 12 samosas.
-Increase or decrease the amount as per your preference but keep the ratios the same.

 So, let us start: